DownloadTicketService/dl/RESTAPI.rst

 * ticket_maxdl (integer): maximal number of downloads for the ticket.
 * notify (string): notification addresses (comma-separated list of e-mails).
 * send_to (string): send-link-to addresses (comma-separated list of e-mails).
-* permanent (boolean): mutually exclusive with hra/dn/dln, sets a permanent ticket.
+* permanent (boolean): mutually exclusive with ticket_total/ticket_lastdl/ticket_maxdl, sets the ticket to be permanent.

 POST "file" parameter: